 Designing and Delivering Inclusive Courses

 Inclusive courses require intentionality during planning and teaching.
-During Module One of this Virtual Workshop, participants explore integrated course design to create inclusive syllabi and assessments that center on course learning outcomes.
+Participants explore integrated course design to create inclusive syllabi and assessments that center on course learning outcomes.
 Participants are encouraged to bring a current syllabus and assessment to revise.
-During Module Two, participants examine a variety of inclusive pedagogical practices and assess their own teaching using research on building community and validation.
+Participants also examine a variety of inclusive pedagogical practices and assess their own teaching using research on building community and validation.
 This workshop models interactive learning in the remote environment with an emphasis on practice and application.

 - Designing an inclusive syllabus.